Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Introduction

-In this paper, we make two key contributions: \begin{enumerate} \item We introduce Fracture Cluster Options (FraCOs), a novel framework for defining, forming, and utilizing multi-level hierarchical options based on their expected future usefulness. \item We empirically demonstrate that FraCOs significantly enhances out-of-distribution (OOD) learning.
-Our method outperforms three baselines—Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, Option Critic with PPO (OC-PPO) \citep{klissarov2017learnings} and Phasic Policy Gradient~\citep{cobbe2021phasic}—in both in-distribution and OOD learning across several environments from the Procgen benchmark \citep{cobbe2020leveraging}. \end{enumerate}
+Here we introduce Fracture Cluster Options (FraCOs), a framework for defining, generating and using multi-level hierarchical skills that are designed to maximise an estimate of their future usefulness.
+We present a rigorous empirical evaluation that shows that FraCOs substantially enhances out-of-distribution learning.
+It outperforms three state-of-the-art baselines---Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, Option Critic with PPO (OC-PPO) \citep{klissarov2017learnings} and Phasic Policy Gradient~\citep{cobbe2021phasic}—in both in-distribution and out-of-distribution learning across several environments from the Procgen benchmark \citep{cobbe2020leveraging}.